 The lock and key have been a reliable security measure for thousands of years.
 But in this day and age, you can go a step further.
-Keys can get lost, damaged, stolen, etc. – exposing your company to a great deal of risk.
+Keys can get lost, damaged, stolen, etc., exposing your company to great risk.

 A door access control system with keyless entry gives authorized employees a unique number to use at entry points.
 This makes it easy to track who enters and leaves the building – and employees can be added or subtracted from the system as needed.

 In addition to keyless entry, a lot of companies are moving to Bluetooth credentials to eliminate the need for physical cards and keys.
 Access is granted to your phone, which now acts as the “card.”
 Permissions can be revoked quickly if a lost phone is reported.